-Senior forward Spencer Abbott had a goal and three assists for the Black Bears
+Senior forward Spencer Abbott posts goal and three assists for Black Bears

 ORONO, Maine-- Brian Flynn (Lynnfield, Mass.) and Spencer Abbott (Hamilton, Ontario) each had a goal and three assists, while Joey Diamond (Long Beach, N.Y.) had a pair of goals to lead the University of Maine men's ice hockey team to a 7-3 win over the University of New Brunswick in exhibition play on Sunday afternoon at Alfond Arena.